Updated: October 26th, 2025

 Vitamin C

-Many people think of oranges and other citrus fruits when they think of vitamin C. However, plenty of vegetables and fruits are high in this vitamin and are essential in boosting our immune system.
-Research has shown that low levels of vitamin C has a connection to larger waists, higher Body Mass Index (BMI) and blood fat levels.
-These findings promote the relationship between vitamin C and L-carnitine.
-Vitamin C is important to the production of carnitine, which carries energy to all the cells in your body, ensuring a healthy metabolism.
-If you don’t have enough carnitine your energy levels will dip and prompt your body to store fat in your muscles.
+Many people think of oranges and other citrus fruits when they think of vitamin C, but plenty of vegetables and fruits are high in this vitamin and are essential in boosting our immune system.
+Research has shown that low levels of vitamin C have a direct link to larger waists, and higher Body Mass Index (BMI) and blood fat levels.
+These findings are connected to the relationship between vitamin C and L-carnitine, which carries energy to all the cells in your body, ensuring a healthy metabolism.
+Because Vitamin C is important to the production of carnitine, if you don’t have enough your energy levels will dip and prompt your body to store fat in your muscles.

 Vitamin D

 Research has indicated that vitamin D can actively assist your body in losing weight by restricting calories.
-If you are deficient, then, this biological route towards losing weight can be blocked.
-And to make matters worse, there is also evidence that being overweight could cause a vitamin D deficiency; so if you are trying to lose weight, you could be caught in a vicious cycle.
+If you are deficient, then, this biological weight loss path can be blocked.
+And to make matters worse, there is also evidence that being overweight could cause a vitamin D deficiency.
 Vitamin D deficiency can also play a large part in healthy sleep.
 The best natural source of vitamin D is sun exposure.
 Very few foods naturally contain vitamin D; the best sources are fatty fish such as salmon, tuna and mackerel.
 Many foods in the American diet are fortified with vitamin D.

 Vitamin E